RoozerXC/AmnesiaOnARM/README.md

 # Amnesia on ARM
 This is just a little experiment I'm doing to port Amnesia: The Dark Descent on ARM/aarch64-based devices, specifically the Raspberry Pi 4

+The other fork I saw which was specifically made for linux/bsd started having frantic compiler errors and issues on my end, so i thought forking the TiManGames/AmnesiaTheDarkDescent repo would be good enough since ive had very few errors besides not being able to compile due to the broken symlinks i had earlier.
+Let's hope I can fix them

 Currently it will only support building binaries for Linux since it's easier to make ARM builds this way

 ## Prerequisites